 Some of us are not big on making New Year’s resolutions.
 I know I am not.
 It’s not that there aren’t things in my life that I want to change.
 There are plenty of them, believe me.
 It’s more that I feel so bad when I break them.
 And, I don’t know about you, but I can definitely do with less feeling bad.

-So, you’ve had a week to live with your resolutions.
-How’s it going?
+So, you’ve had almost a week now to live with your resolutions.
+How’s it going so far?
 Good?
 Fabulous!
 You can stop reading now.

 Not so great?
 You are not alone.
 Not by a long shot.
 Research has it that only a very small percentage of people who make New Year’s resolutions actually keep them.
 Why?
 Well, some reasons are that they are just poor goals.
 They’re too lofty, not specific enough and not personal.
 Common resolutions are things like “I’m going to get fit” or “I’m going to lose weight”.
 We haven’t vested enough of ourselves in a goal like that.
 What does “get fit” mean to you?
 Do you want to be able to climb Mt.
 Everest or climb the hill in your local park?